Drives - mass storage devices

 Cloning and extraction

-Cloning is a very simple and reliable method to create a boot drive (live drive or install drive) from a linux hybrid iso file.
+Cloning (copying each byte as it is, creating a one-to-one copy) is a very simple and reliable method to create a boot drive (live drive or install drive) from a linux hybrid iso file.
 All current standard Ubuntu and Ubuntu community flavour iso files are hybrid iso files, so this method works with all these files, the desktop iso files, the Ubuntu Server iso files and the Ubuntu mini.iso files.